drhsqlite/pikchr/doc/linelen.md

 If the percentage value is used, the basis is usually the value stored in the "`linewid`" variable.
-However, for a case of either
+However, for a case of
+either:

   * **up** *expr* **%**
   * **down** *expr* **%**

-Then the percentage refers to the current "`lineht`" value instead.
+…then the percentage refers to the current "`lineht`" value instead.
 The "`linewid`" value is always used for headings even if the heading is "`0`" or "`180`" or "`north`" or "`south`".